University College policies

 Credit overload petition

-- meet with advisor
+- meet with their advisor

 - have a legitimate academic reason for making the request